harrietrc/loadimpact-docs/jekyll/_v4/result-analysis/insights-smart-results.md

 ---
 layout: classic-docs
 title: Insights Performance Alerts
-description: Explanation of the different Performance Alerts available in Load Impact Insights.
+description: Explanation of the different Performance Alerts available in LoadImpact Insights.
 This includes alerts related to test health and ones based on our Smart Result algorithms.
 categories: [result-analysis]
 order: 6
 ---